orchidsoftware/crud/README.md

 - restore
 - forceDelete

 No additional configuration is required!
-So, for example, to determine which users are allowed to update a `Post` model, you simply need to define an `update` method on the model's corresponding policy class:
+So, for example, to determine which users are allowed to update a `Post` model, you need to define an `update` method on the model's corresponding policy class:

 ```php
 namespace App\Policies;